gmonchain/Staking-and-Distribute-contract/README.md

 This repository houses the essential smart contracts for a decentralized application focused on token staking and distribution.
 It includes two primary contracts: `Splitter.sol` for managing token distribution and `Rebase.sol` for handling staking and rebase mechanics.

+This documentation is intended for developers, auditors, and users interested in understanding and interacting with the contracts.

 ## Table of Contents

 - [Contracts](#contracts)